Farmers markets scaling down with eye on safety due to virus

 ——

-Don Babwin in Chicago; Anna Johnson in London; Lisa Rathke in Marshfield, Vermont; Margaret Stafford in xxxxx; and Geoff Mulvihill in Cherry Hill, New Jersey, contributed to this report.
+Associated Press writers Don Babwin in Chicago; Anna Johnson in London; Lisa Rathke in Marshfield, Vermont; Margaret Stafford in Liberty, Missouri; and Geoff Mulvihill in Cherry Hill, New Jersey, contributed to this report.